sftcd/openssl/esnistuff/README.md

 Most recent first...

+- Ditched the idea of parsing dig output within library - 'twas a silly idea:-)

 - Better multi-valued RR support now, seems to be working okish.
 Some changes to API for that, that are not yet reflected in the [design](design.md) document.
   TODO: update design document when the -03 draft is more done.